DAY 1 | WEDNESDAY, 10 SEPTEMBER 2025

 [Mini keynote presentation]

-Beyond numbers: Demonstrating ROI on workforce skilling programmes
+Beyond numbers: Rethinking ROI by rooting workforce skilling in business priorities

 4:40 PM